 Santander Consumer Bank AG (SCB) is a fully owned subsidiary of Santander Consumer Finance S.A., Spain (SCF) and is ultimately owned by Banco Santander S.A.
-(Spain) (Santander, A2 stable/A2 stable, baa1).
-With total assets of €45.1 billion as of December 2022 (excluding retained securitisations), SCB is one of the largest dedicated German consumer lenders with a clear focus on retail auto financing and a strong market position within the non-captive automotive finance space2.
-As of year-end 2022, SCB had 2,878 employees and operated through 189 branches in Germany.
+(Spain).
+With total assets of €48.5 billion as of 31 December 2023 (excluding retained securitisations), SCB is one of the largest dedicated German consumer lenders with a clear focus on retail auto financing and a strong market position within the non-captive automotive finance space as Germany's second-largest auto finance company (largest manufacturer-independent).
+Headquartered in Moenchengladbach in Germany, SCB had around 3,000 employees and operated through almost 200 branches as of the end of 2023.